motion/orbit/notes/next.md

 - fix selection store getting into bad state / not moving
 - fix keyboard selection move
 - add auto select on search first item
-- fix clear app window on clear peek

-- apps have sidebars inside them

 - create new titlebar / icon with button to toggle sidebar
-  - restructure apps to have sidebar from their Main view
 - get sidebar in and working, resizing
 - fix some tear away bugs

 - contextual search app
   - only shows individual items